BryanSoltis/AzureNamingTool-DEV/docs/API_MIGRATION_PLAN.md

 - Swagger UI at `/swagger`
 - Consistent response patterns

-### What's Missing (Gaps)
+### What's Missing (Remaining Work)

-❌ **Modern API Standards**
-- No API versioning strategy
-- No content negotiation (JSON only)
-- Missing response type attributes (`[ProducesResponseType]`)
-- No standardized error response format
-- Inconsistent status code usage (often returning 200 OK with error messages)

 ❌ **Security & Performance**
 - No rate limiting implementation (basic RateFilter exists but not applied)
 - No request throttling
 - No CORS policy configuration visible
 - No request size limits enforced
-- Missing correlation IDs for request tracking

 ❌ **Observability**
-- No structured logging
 - No OpenTelemetry/Application Insights integration
-- Missing request/response logging middleware
-- No performance metrics
+- No performance metrics dashboard

 ❌ **Developer Experience**
 - No client SDK generation
 - No Postman collection published
 - Limited API testing examples
 - No API changelog

+❌ **Modern Patterns**
+- No bulk operation endpoints
+- No webhook support for async operations
+- No GraphQL alternative (optional)

 ❌ **Modern Patterns**
 - Not using ASP.NET Core Minimal APIs